Basic use suggestion for Kapidolo Farms diet and food items.

 OatStraw (milky oats) ‘loose leaf’ every to every other meal mix one tablespoon per heads of greens.
 I alternate using the oats with the pelleted alfalfa, both offer a fiber value.

-These items should be further crushed or chopped for brand-new babies, or left out of the diet until they get to at least about ounce (25+ grams) in size.
-I use them all with baby Egyptian tortoises (less than 15 grams each).
+Oat straw and Violets should be further crushed or chopped for brand-new babies, or left out of the diet until they get to at least about three ounces (100+/1 grams) in size.
+I use them all with baby Egyptian tortoises when they are about one ounce (not less than 30 grams each).
 When I do this, I allow the tossed salad to sit for a while so the moisture in the chopped greens can moisten the little dry bits.
 I re-chop even finer for these small guys.

-For the complete pelleted foods, I place a single high layer in a shallow flat bottom tray and just enough water to cover.
+For the complete pelleted foods and layer crumbles, I place a single high layer in a shallow flat bottom tray and just enough water to cover.
 You may find you need to use more/less water based on how loose the single layer is.
 It may take from one morning to the next to soften, not just overnight.
 I use cold water and place the tray in a refrigerator.
+I find it takes about 1 1/2 times volume to moisten the pellets, and 1:1 volume of water to moisten the layers crumbles.
 Hot or boiling water will reduce nutritive value and does not seem to speed up the absorption rate.

 Calcium carbonate is used at the rate of 4-6 grams per kilo of total prepared diet, three times a week.
 On average a head of romaine weighs ½ kilo, a teaspoon of calcium carbonate powder weighs about 4 grams.
 So, use the calcium carbonate at a rate of about one heaping teaspoon per two heads of greens.
 I use it on alternate days.
 If it’s a Hibiscus day, they do not seem to notice it.